 This particular type of thermometer has a digital sensor which records peak temperature.
 Your child simply sucks on the pacifier until the peak temperature is recorded.
 However, digital pacifier thermometers aren’t recommended for newborns.
 For the most accurate reading, your child must hold the pacifier still in his or her mouth for about three to five minutes which is often difficult for some hyperactive babies.

-Basically, a rectal temperature is some 0.5 degrees Celsius higher than while an underarm temperature is 0.5 degrees lower than measurements taken by orally.
-Meanwhile, Ear temperatures are a completely different method again and can be up to 0.6 degrees Celsius higher than an oral temperature.
+Basically, a rectal temperature is some 0.5ºC higher and an underarm temperature is 0.5ºC lower than measurements taken orally.
+Meanwhile, ear temperatures are a completely different method again and can be up to 0.6ºC higher than an oral temperature.

-For a newborn baby, specifically the first three months, the best digital thermometer to choose from is a rectal thermometer.
-The goal of taking an accurate temperature reading is to assess how warm it is inside of the body.
-This means that the most accurate measurement will be one taken inside the body, which means rectally especially for newborns.
-While ear and forehead thermometers are also accurate and could be used double checking with a rectal thermometer is advised b most doctors.
+For a newborn baby, specifically the first three months, the best digital thermometer to choose is a rectal thermometer.
+Remember, the goal of taking an accurate temperature reading is to assess how warm it is inside the body.
+While ear and forehead thermometers are also accurate they are not recommended for small babies.
+However, they could be used to double check a rectal thermometer, which is advised by most doctors.

-has been a trusted brand for many others.
+has been a trusted brand for many years.
 It has been awarded Product of the Year Award by Baby Maternity Magazine.
 The dummy thermometer is easy to use, hygienic and comfortable for your little one.
-Just place in baby’s mouth like a conventional dummy and wait for about 10 seconds until LCD display shows the baby’s temperature.
+Just place it in your baby’s mouth like a conventional dummy and wait for about 10 seconds until the LCD display shows the baby’s temperature.

-For babies and children above three months, taking a temperature rectally can be uncomfortable for the baby and difficult for your.
-An ear and forehead thermometer is therefore usually the most recommended by doctors and pediatricians because it is so reliable and accurate.
+For babies and children above three months, taking a temperature rectally can be uncomfortable for the baby and difficult for you.
+An ear and forehead thermometer is therefore usually the most recommended by doctors because it is so reliable and accurate.
 It is also quick and easy to use.
 You just have to press a button to let the device know if you are measuring the temperature on the forehead or in the ears.
-Many doctors however, recommend taking the temperature in the forehead for those below one year old.
-Also choose the ear or forehead thermometer that is hospital grade and with fever alarm.
+Many doctors recommend taking the temperature on the forehead for those below one year old.
+Also choose an ear or forehead thermometer that is hospital grade and with a fever alarm.
 This is a big help for parents who are unsure what temperatures are normal for their baby.

-Doctors however suggest to watch out for any excess dirt or oil could as it could also throw off the thermometer’s measurements.
-So, clean the sensor regularly with rubbing alcohol.
-So generally, the best option for parents is a hospital grade digital ear or a forehead thermometer if you want to use the thermometer for a longer period of time.
-You can use it as early as the first few weeks after birth and until probably your child turns into an adolescent.
+Doctors also suggest to watch out for any excess dirt or oil build up.
+This could also throw off the thermometer’s measurements.
+So make sure to clean the sensor regularly with rubbing alcohol.
+Generally, the best option for parents is a hospital grade digital ear or a forehead thermometer if you want to use the thermometer for a longer period of time.
+You can use it as early as the first few weeks after birth and continue until your child grows older.

-For many Australians, Cherub Baby 4 in 1 Infrared Digital Ear and Forehead thermometer
+For many Australians, the Cherub Baby 4 in 1 Infrared Digital Ear and Forehead thermometer

-works has been their fever companion as it works without probe covers and is easy to operate, hygienic, comfortable and provides very accurate readings.
-The 4 in 1 unique design also aside from taking ear and forehead temperature in one second also takes room ambient temperature and has a clock function.
-This award-winning hospital grade digital thermometer has also been consistently been awarded ( 2012, 2013, 2015 and 2016) for the Best Baby Thermometer in the Mother & Baby Awards.
-It was also voted as Favourite Baby Thermometer in the My Child Awards 2016.
-Choice Magazine also reviewed the digital thermometer as a Preferred Thermometer
+has been their fever companion.
+It works without probe covers and is easy to operate, hygienic, comfortable and provides very accurate readings.
+Aside from taking ear and forehead temperatures in just one second, it also takes room temperature and has a clock function.
+This award-winning hospital grade digital thermometer has been consistently awarded (2012, 2013, 2015 and 2016) the Best Baby Thermometer in the Mother & Baby Awards.
+It was voted as Favourite Baby Thermometer in the My Child Awards in 2016 and Choice Magazine also reviewed the digital thermometer as a Preferred Thermometer

 for its “Accurate, Easy to Use, No Bad Points” temperature readings.